harvard-acc/LLVM-Tracer/README.md

 Build with CMake:
 -----------------
-  CMake is a configure tool which allows you to out-of-source build Requires CMake newer than 2.8.8
+  CMake is a configure tool which allows you to out-of-source build.
+  LLVM-Tracer Requires CMake newer than 2.8.8

   1. Set `LLVM_HOME` to where you installed LLVM
      ```